christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 life-like abstract shapes.[^gazelli] [TK -- a hook or bridge sentence]

 In 1968, Cohen moved to California to teach and research visual arts.
-There he learned computer programming, unusual for arts faculty at the time, and began work on a machine-generated painting system that he would christen *AARON.*
-Early outputs were randomized lines and shapes that nonetheless looked hand-drawn.
-(Cohen would fill or shade some prints manually with colored pencils.)
-Later, he would evolve the system to portray figurative forms, including humans and plants, while hewing to his freehand aesthetic.
+There he learned computer programming, which was unusual for arts faculty at the time, and began work on a machine-generated painting system that he would christen *AARON.*  Early outputs resembled randomized lines and shapes that nonetheless looked hand-drawn.
+(Cohen would fill and shade some prints manually with dyes or colored pencils) Later, he would evolve the system to portray figurative forms, including humans and plants, while hewing to his freehand aesthetic.

 Cohen progressed through a number of programming languages: at first FORTRAN, then C, and eventually LISP.
-He used a variety of hardware devices, such as plotter machines, a mechanical 'turtle' that could steer itself around a paper surface, and even a prototype painting machine that could apply color itself.
-Cohen also made large oil paintings based on AARON's outputs by photographing his computer screen and projecting the slide film onto canvas.
+He used plotters to realize works on paper, and invented assorted hardware devices, such as a mechanical 'turtle' that could steer itself around a paper surface, and even a prototype painting machine that could apply color with brushes directly.
+Cohen also executed large oil paintings based on AARON's outputs by photographing his computer screen and projecting the slide film onto canvas.

 [^gazelli]: [Gazelli Art
     House](https://gazelliarthouse.com/artists/harold-cohen/overview/), which